anamikagupta17/Django/readme.txt

 1. using: user_logged_in.connect(login_success,sender=User)
 2. using decorators

+need to add signals in apps.py and init.py

 **can use signals for getting the ip of user or login count,track login or track failed login  or many things....